code-and-effect/effective_datatables_demo/README.md

 ## Getting Started

-Click here for the [Live Demo](https://effective-datatables-demo.herokuapp.com).
+Click here for the [Live Demo](https://effective-datatables-demo.herokuapp.com/).

+and see [effective_datatables](https://github.com/code-and-effect/effective_datatables) for the gem itself.

 ## Setup yourself